redlure/redlure-console/README.md

 * Chain webpage templates together for multi-step phishing (e.g. Office365, Gmail)
 * Workspaces to manage results and templates for each engagement
 * Partial database encryption (sensitive database columns only)
-* Generate LetsEncrypt certs remotely (other certificates can be manually specified)
+* Generate Let's Encrypt certs remotely (other certificates can be manually specified)
 * Manage payload delivery via automatic downloads or links and buttons
 * Role-based authentication